 If what you’re seeking is an ultra creamy, cloud-like hummus with a kick of heat and a tang of vinegar, look no further.
 This recipe has your name all over it.

-Just five simple ingredients are needed for this recipe:
+Just six simple ingredients are needed for this recipe:

 Pickled jalapeño juice.